-Here, Alice doesn’t take direct responsibility for her statements, but the way in which she phrases them shows implicit support for this incorrect stance.
-By doing this, Alice conveys her stance on the subject indirectly, without committing to it in a way that would require her to provide proof of her implicit assertions.
+Here, Alex doesn’t take direct responsibility for his statements, but the way in which he phrases them shows implicit support for this incorrect stance.
+By doing this, Alex conveys his stance on the subject indirectly, without committing to it in a way that would require him to provide proof of his implicit assertions.

 While it can be reasonable to make a statement that relies on the authority of others in some cases, this should be done carefully, and in a manner which avoids relying on fallacious reasoning.

 Specifically, it can be reasonable to use someone else’s opinion as supporting evidence in order to satisfy your own burden of proof, as long as you acknowledge what you are doing and justify why their opinion on the topic is relevant, while also taking responsibility for the assertions that you made.

 Overall, the burden of proof fallacy can appear in various forms, and can be combined with different strategies, such as attributing your statements to a secondary source, or denying direct responsibility for your statements.
 The one thing that all forms of the burden of proof fallacy have in common is that the person using this fallacy is either avoiding their own burden of proof, or is attempting to shift their burden of proof to someone else.

 How to counter the burden of proof fallacy

 As we saw above, there are various ways in which people might use the burden of proof fallacy.
 When you recognize that this had happened, there are three main things that you can do in response:

 - Call out the use of the fallacy.
 You can do this by demonstrating that your opponents had made certain claims which have a burden of proof, and that they have failed to provide the necessary evidence which is needed in order to support those claims.
 Furthermore, if your opponent attempts to shift the burden of proof to someone else, you can point this out too.